aaweaver-actuary/rep-grower/README.md

 Tooling for automatically growing, pruning, and visualizing chess repertoires that are engine-verified for the player side and grounded in human game data for the opponent.

-The repository centers on a Python package plus two Click CLIs:
+The repository centers on a Python package plus several Click CLIs:

 - `grow` – iteratively expand a PGN repertoire by alternating between Stockfish analysis for the player and Lichess Explorer statistics for the opponent.
 - `prune` – collapse an existing repertoire down to the single most frequent move for each player decision to yield a practical training line.
+- `split` – divide a large repertoire into smaller PGNs capped by move count and labeled by their shared prefix.
+- `freq` – print the move-frequency ordering the pruner uses at each player node.
+- `export-anki` – emit an Anki-ready CSV of repertoire lines for bulk import.

 Supporting scripts export PyVis graphs from pruning reports and bundle optional JS assets that can front a richer UI later.